FlyingRossolini/FlyingRossolini/README.md

-<h6>Hello world.
-We meet again.</h6>

-Past 25 years or so I've been a Microsoft tech stack dev with a penchant for industrial automation interfacing.
-Since leaving the corporate world at the end of 2021, I've gravitated towards home automation and IoT; but still all about C# MVC design pattern web applications.
+Past 25 years or so I've been a Microsoft tech stack dev with a penchant for industrial automation interfacing and line of business web application.
+At the end of 2021, I've gravitated towards home automation and IoT; but still all about C# MVC design pattern web applications.

-Interests -
-ESP32, C#, automation (home, office, industrial), CJ7 jeeps.

 <!---